A Complete Guide to RV Living

 - Lengths up to 45 feet

-- Higher ceiling heights in bedroom area
+- Higher ceiling heights in the bedroom area

 - Multiple bathroom options